This complete guide to the Project Management Office (PMO) explains its structure, roles & responsibilities, and other important aspects:

 The Project Manager role comes in when all significant planning such as cost, schedule, and scope for the project is set.
 He runs the project within the already defined parameters and works at the individual level.

 PMO i.e., Project Management Office is a team of resources who are responsible for planning, support, processes, risk management, metrics, standards, the interdependency of the projects, etc. They ensure that all deadlines are achieved on time with all artifacts and processes being followed.
 PMO works at the organizational level.

 PMO’s responsibility is to ensure that all the resources which are shared in multiple projects are being utilized efficiently, whereas PM’s responsibility is to handle the assigned resources to their projects.

 Q #1) What is the role of a Project Management office?

-Answer: It is a team that has a responsibility to create standards for the projects and has to ensure that the set standards, processes are being followed by the project teams.
-PMO team keeps a track of the progress of the project and makes sure that all the processes go smoothly, and the project gets completed on time.
+Answer: The team has a responsibility to create standards for the projects and has to ensure that the set standards and processes are being followed by the project teams.
+The PMO team keeps track of the progress of the project and makes sure that all the processes go smoothly, and the project gets completed on time.